dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

 Like [`pub get`](/tools/pub/cmd/pub-get),
 `pub upgrade` gets dependencies.
-The difference is that `pub upgrade` ignores any ex isting
-[lockfile](/tools/pub/glossary#lockfile),
-so that pub can get the latest versions of all dependencies.
+The difference is that `pub upgrade` ignores any existing [lockfile](/tools/pub/glossary#lockfile), so that pub can get the latest versions of all dependencies.